Is your steering stiff or loose?

 B. Factors Affecting Cost

-There’s no one-size-fits-all price for a rack and pinion replacement.
-The average cost can differ based on your vehicle and specific needs:
+The average cost for a pinion and steering rack replacement can differ based on your vehicle and specific needs:

-- Original equipment manufacturer (OEM) vs. aftermarket vs. remanufactured parts: OEM auto parts are usually pricier thanks to their superior quality and durability.
+- Original equipment manufacturer (OEM) vs. aftermarket vs. remanufactured parts: OEM auto parts are usually pricier due to their superior quality and durability.
 Meanwhile, aftermarket and remanufactured options, like a rebuilt rack, can be more budget-friendly but may not offer the same level of reliability.

 9 Critical Signs You Need a Rack and Pinion Replacement